pikatchu/closedsource/book/0250-supremeAI.md

 After a moment of silence, Leo spoke.
 "Why do the Catonians hate me?"

 Brielle didn't answer immediately.
 She kept her eyes on the path, stepping carefully over a fallen branch before responding.
 "Nobody hates *you* personally," she said.
 "It’s not about you.
 It’s about what you represent.
-The Catonians believe implants are dangerous, especially in the hands of underaged companions.
+The Catonians believe implants are dangerous, especially in the hands of underaged Companions.
 To them, it’s a step too far—a loss of what makes us human."

 Leo considered that.
 "But… I'm still me," he said.
 "It’s just something that helps me, like any tool."